Guidelines Regarding Non-Competitive Awards

 To a lesser extent, NIJ funds research, development, and evaluation activities through agreements with other Federal agencies.
 Those agreements may be non-competitive in nature.

-Exclusive of its formula grants programs, as of Fiscal Year 2009, less than one percent of the total amount of NIJ's annual awards was non-competitive.
+Exclusive of its formula grants programs, in fiscal year 2014, less than one percent of the total amount of NIJ's annual awards was non-competitive.

 NIJ's Policy on Non-Competitive Awards

 The current administration places a high-priority on transparency and fairness and one of NIJ's guiding principles is that government-funded research must adhere to processes of fair and open competition guided by rigorous peer review.
 However, there are times when making non-competitive awards is necessary.
 NIJ's policy is to make non-competitive awards only under the following circumstances:

 - Only one reasonable source — instances where only one responsible applicant can perform the work of the proposed award.
 Circumstances under which this may occur include when the NIJ Director has determined in writing that: